D-Bhatta/Nasa-Get/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve ✅
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+# A descriptive title

 A clear and concise description of what the bug is.

 **To Reproduce**